An omnipresent meta-trope about female sexuality.

 This trope is at the centre of Samuel Richardson's 1740 novel Pamela, or Virtue Rewarded.
-It's the story of a woman who's sexually harassed by her boss, and when she rejects him he falsely accuses her of having sex with a clergyman.
+It's the story of a woman who's sexually harassed by her boss, and when she rejects him he kidnaps her, then falsely accuses her of having sex with the clergyman who tried to help her.
 No matter how he torments her and pursues her, she always rejects him to protect her "modesty."
 Finally, he's so impressed with her, that she gets a reward — she gets to marry him!

 And Henry Fielding hated Pamela so much that he wrote two parodies of it — a subversion called Shamela and an inversion called Joseph Andrews.
 Joseph Andrews is about a man who's sexually harassed by his woman boss.
 Characters make constant declarations on the value of male chastity throughout, and the novel draws most of its humour from this role-reversal.